chrokh/toow-old/chapters/inheritance.md

 #### Step sequence

+% TODO: Steps are an unnecessary complication.
+Remove this section and stick to the sequences that are depicted in the UML diagram earlier in this chapter.
 Let's define a subclass called `StepSequence` that models the series of integers that moves in increments of `steps`.
 In other words, it specializes the class `Sequence` by saying that every time it moves to the next number we may move multiple steps.